 At Thomas, our doors are always open.
-The relationship Thomas has with the surrounding community is a two way connection which makes it incredibly strong and impactful.
-We're creating global citizenship here at Thomas.
+The relationship Thomas has with the surrounding community is a two-way connection which makes it incredibly strong and impactful.
+We create global citizens at Thomas.
 We do not remain in our own world, only focused on ourselves.
 We are outwardly focused and know that growing our students as people extends beyond academics.
-Becoming a human being of impact and candor is what we want for our students, and we know that a dedication to and a partnership with our community teaches our students just that.
+Becoming a human being of impact and candor is what we want for our students, and we know that a dedication to, and a partnership with, our community teaches our students just that.
 Often times, former TMS students come back to walk the building, say hi to their former teachers, and give back through relationships with our current students.
-That's unique, and we so love it.
+That's unique, and we love it.

 We take pride in having an open building.
-The community uses this building, every day, constantly within the space, to hold meetings, park district events, boy/girl scout meetings, etc and that develops the type of connection we want.
+The community uses this building, every day, to hold meetings, park district events, Boy/Girl Scout meetings, etc and that develops the type of connection we want.
 We are intentional and consciously aware of what's going on in our community and with our families and our students self-run efforts to help the community in any way.
-Our yearly Adopt-a-Family program, our TMS Den Club, our Pride of the Wolf Pack Assemblies, etc, all help develop a service oriented student who understands the value of empathy and compassion.
+Our yearly Adopt-a-Family program, our TMS Den Club, our Pride of the Wolf Pack Assemblies, etc, all help develop a service-oriented student who understands the value of empathy and compassion.

 We are connected to the local community and the community is connected to us.
 Our partnerships are strong and this teaches our students the value of collaboration and the power of relationship.
 It's how to be a human being.
 It's how to live with the heart of a T-Wolf.

 At Thomas, we believe that passionate learners are engaged learners, and passion develops from a personal place, within.
 Our staff are encouraged to develop a space where our students feel connected to their learning.
 They do this by taking student feedback on things like class activities and rubrics.
-In some classes, students help to design the assessment piece of their course, knowing that A student knowing how he/she will be assessed is a great way to begin your learning on a topic/curriculum.
+In some classes, students help to design the assessment piece of their course, knowing that a student knowing how he/she will be assessed is a great way to begin your learning on a topic or curriculum.
 Ownership is at the core of all of this.
-Our hope is to create a space where students do not feel at the effect of their education, but rather feel in control of and ownership over their education.
-A passionate student is a more engaged student and a more engaged student learns from an authentic place.
+Our hope is to create a space where students do not feel at the affect of their education, but rather feel in control of and ownership over their education.
+A passionate student is a more engaged student, and a more engaged student learns from an authentic place.

 Our teachers are doing innovative things to better tailor a student's education to them.
-Our 8th grade social studies students are experiencing simulations within topics, using real life, real world situations, making the current content and curriculum real world applicable and relevant.
+Our 8th grade social studies students are experiencing simulations within topics, using real-life, real-world situations, making the current content and curriculum real-world applicable and relevant.
 In language arts, some classes give our students more of a choice in what they are reading, creating the desire to read more in the future.
-Students at Thomas are also encouraged to, look at themselves, what and how they are doing in the class and assess themselves.
+Students at Thomas are also encouraged to, look within themselves, what and how they are doing in the class, and assess themselves.